 This gene encodes the glycogen debrancher enzyme which is involved in glycogen degradation.
 This enzyme has two independent catalytic activities which occur at different sites on the protein: a 4-alpha-glucotransferase activity and a amylo-1,6-glucosidase activity.
 Mutations in this gene are associated with glycogen storage disease although a wide range of enzymatic and clinical variability occurs which may be due to tissue-specific alternative splicing.
 Alternatively spliced transcripts encoding different isoforms have been described. [provided by RefSeq, Jul 2008]

 GeneCards Summary for AGL Gene

 AGL (Amylo-Alpha-1, 6-Glucosidase, 4-Alpha-Glucanotransferase) is a Protein Coding gene.
 Diseases associated with AGL include Glycogen Storage Disease Iii and Glycogen Storage Disease.
-Among its related pathways are Innate Immune System and Galactose metabolism.
+Among its related pathways are Glycosaminoglycan metabolism and Metabolism.
 Gene Ontology (GO) annotations related to this gene include carbohydrate binding and polysaccharide binding.

 UniProtKB/Swiss-Prot Summary for AGL Gene

 Multifunctional enzyme acting as 1,4-alpha-D-glucan:1,4-alpha-D-glucan 4-alpha-D-glycosyltransferase and amylo-1,6-glucosidase in glycogen degradation.

 Glycosylases are a group of enzymes that includes glucosidases, mannosidases and heparanases.
 There are two glucosidase subtypes, both found in the gut.
 They hydrolyze terminal (1,4)alpha-glucosidic linkages and (1,6)beta-glucosidic linkages, liberating alpha-glucose and beta-glucose.